tan-xianglong/macncheese/README.md

     * A forEach loop dynamically assigns unique IDs to each "More" button
     * An event listener is appended to each "More" button
     * When triggered, information is displayed dynamically on the modal via DOM manipulation
+* Dynamic Filter
+-	narrows search results or listings on a product category page
+    * User can filter using category.
+Four filter buttons: “All”, “Chicken”, “Beef” & “Seafood”, one button for each category.
+    * onclick event executed when the user clicked on any of the filter button, the option will be pass in as parameter on method filterCat().
+    * Products are filtered and displayed dynamically

 ***Desktop view***